cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

-Once defeating these core bosses, and obtaining the necessary [MacGuffins](https://en.wikipedia.org/wiki/MacGuffin) (e.g. in *Death's Door* you need three "giant" souls; in *TUNIC* you need the three colored hexagons), the player will typically then "present" these tokens to fight the "gatekeeper" boss.
-A guardian of the last levels of the game; and where the player will confront the final boss.
+Once defeating these core bosses, and obtaining the necessary [MacGuffins](https://en.wikipedia.org/wiki/MacGuffin) (e.g. in *Death's Door* you need three "giant" souls; in *TUNIC* you need the three colored hexagons), the player will typically then present these tokens to fight the "gatekeeper"
+boss: a guardian of the last levels of the game, and where the player will confront the final boss.

 We can see that both *Death's Door* and *TUNIC* both follow this pattern via the [boss diagrams in the appendix](#deaths-door-bosses).

 ### Environmental Storytelling
-The mechanics of *Souls*-like games create a world unwelcoming to the player.
+The mechanics of *Souls*-like games are also designed to create a world unwelcoming to the player.
 Enemies feel more powerful since players don't have many ways to heal.
 Every hit taken is one fewer they'll be able to handle as they press onwards to the next checkpoint.

 Another tension emerges between the player and the world with currency that's lost when you die.
 In the eponymous *Dark Souls*, players collect souls which